solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 Wrong.

 This article is not about getting a good bargain for a software product.
 This is also not about doing stuff with great existing components, or using a low-code/no-code approach to solve a repeating problem with a reusable answer.
-This blog is about being careful with the invisible costs of piling features on top of each other's and using any and all shortcuts to get there.
+This blog is about being careful with the invisible costs of piling features on top of each other's and using all the shortcuts to get there.

 Here's the 15-minute version.
 Will it work?
 Maybe...
 How do we know?